CIDS-484-Spring-2022/All-Americans/README.md

 # Software
 It will be coded in R to help do statistical analyze as well with helping visual the data.
 # Current Progress
-Currently I have finished collecting the data for the three datasets, All-American, Decathlon, and Heptathlon, and formatted correctly in be used in R. I have started coding with these datasets and looked into the states all of the All-Americans are from.
-I was looking into analyzing the high school times by event before I stopped to finish the rough draft for the paper.
+Currently I have finished the All-American project as I have completed all the coding for the analysis of the three datasets (Decathlon, Heptathlon, All-American).
+I have also finished the rough draft of my paper breaking down all the things I did and analyzed, showing and explaining what the data says, as well as explaining all the steps I took throughout the project.
+I plan to go back and polish up the rough draft as I was rushed to get it done on time.
+I also plan to go back and put the code into Rmarkdown, which helps break down the code step by step while also explaining the code and its results.
 # Publishing Journal
 Big Data, IEEE is the publishing journal used for this project.
 # 5-minute Videos